luy21-thu/scarf-QTL/README.md

 Each script contains detailed comments on the required inputs, outputs, and usage.

+## Toy example

-P.S.
-A lightweight toy example will be added in a future update to illustrate the workflow on a small dataset.
+A lightweight toy example is provided in `example/` to illustrate the basic usage of scarf-QTL on a small dataset.

+- `example/produce_toy_example_data.R`: generates the toy dataset and saves it as `example/toy_example_data.RData`
+- `example/run_toy_example.R`: loads the toy data and runs scarf-QTL on the example dataset

+This toy example is intended to demonstrate the basic usage of scarf-QTL, rather than reproduce the full manuscript analyses.